-are regularly beaten by parents and caregivers, according to a Unicef victims of "some form of physical violence since age 15."
+one-fourth said they had been the victims of "some form of physical violence since age 15."
 They said they suffered most at the hands of the men to whom they were closest In countries as varied as India and Zambia, for instance, more than 70 percent of girls named their current or former husbands or partners as the perpetrators of physical violence against them.